 However, at some point it can become very complex and being practical is no right solution anymore.
 Then it’s time to get an outside legal advisor involved.
 To find the right legal advisor for the job, start at our Consultants 500 platform, where you can search for amongst others, the following types of advisors that appeared in this legal checklist:

-- All sorts of legal advisors like law firms, business lawyers, or freelance legal consultants that can further help you on any legal aspect of starting or operating your own business.
+- All sorts of local Legal Services Providers can be searched for like Boutique Law Firms, Corporate Lawyers, or Freelance Lawyers that can further help you on any legal aspect of starting or operating your own business.

 - All sorts of tax advisors, including tax firms, tax advisors, and freelance tax advisors who are more than happy to assist you with all tax aspects of running a business.
 If you need specialized US tax advice, you can search for US tax services, furthermore many other tax specialists for other countries can also be found.

-- If you need accounting services, all sorts of accounting experts, including accounting firms, accounts and bookkeepers, and also freelance accounting experts can be found.
+- If you need local Accounting Services, all sorts of Accounting Experts, Accounting Firms, and also Freelance Accountants can be found.